bertolo1988/flight-scrappper/README.md

         collection: 'flight-data',
         timeout: 60000,
         browser: 'chrome',
-        maximize: false
+        maximize: false,
+        routes: [{
+            from: 'LIS',
+            to: 'PAR'
+        }]
     };

-During the start, a new parameter `dates` will be generated.
-This array will contain dates in string form in the `options.dateFormat` format.

-This dates are calculated with the following formula `targetDate + options.interval x options.periods ` times.
+This queried dates are calculated with the following formula `targetDate + options.interval x options.periods ` times.

 Example: Setting periods to 2, interval to 24 and targetDate to 5/01/2000 will generate an array  such as ['5/01/2000','07/01/2000'].